bwvdnbro/bwvdnbro.github.io/_posts/2019-02-03-tools-i-use-for-scientific-code-execution.markdown

 automating and optimising your tasks.
 They do however require an additional step of abstraction, which we call a *workflow*.

-I already briefly mentioned workflows in a PREVIOUS POST.
-In essence, a workflow is a structured representation of the commands you need to run in order to execute a task that details the *dependencies* between these
-commands: required input and output files, and software and hardware requirements.
+I already briefly mentioned workflows in [a previous post]({% post_url 2019-01-27-the-five-steps-of-an-astrophysical-simulation-project %}).
+In essence, a workflow is a structured representation of the commands you need to run in order to execute a task that details the *dependencies* between these commands: required input and output files, and software and hardware requirements.
 This representation is usually visualised as a flowchart, and allows you to see the order in which commands need to be run, and which files need to be present in order for a command to work.
 It also shows you which parts of your task get invalidated if a file changes, i.e. they make it possible to easily figure out which commands you need to rerun if a small part of your input files changed.

 Workflows are incredibly powerful, and I should probably discuss them in more detail in a future post.
 For now, I will limit myself to the